Meenakshi Taheem

 The Constitution of India, adopted in 1950, laid the foundation for gender equality, including the right to property.
 It prohibited discrimination on the grounds of religion, race, caste, sex, or place of birth.
 This constitutional guarantee was the first step toward enhancing women’s rights in India.

-A landmark in the legal landscape, the Hindu Succession Act of 1956, was the first significant law to address women's inheritance rights.
+A landmark in the legal landscape, the Hindu Succession Act of 1956, was the first significant law to address women’s inheritance rights or property and inheritance rights in gender justice.
 It granted women the right to inherit parental property equally with men.
 However, agricultural land was excluded, and daughters were not made coparceners (joint heirs) in joint family property, limiting their rights to some extent.

 Suggested read: Home Loan Benefits For Women